 Stellarium follows the widely accepted convention that dates before the Gregorian calendar reform are given in the Julian calendar, introduced by JULIUS CAESAR in 46 BC.
 This calendar introduces a leap day every fourth year, which is a bit too much.
 If you want to show summer solstice in the year -2500, you will notice it is not on June 21st.
 This is not an error of Stellarium - the Gregorian reform had a reason!
 In prehistoric times, it may be more useful to work with solar ecliptic longitudes.
-For example, summer solstice is at $\lambda = 90$ .
+For example, summer solstice is at $\lambda = 90^{\circ}$ .

-JULIUS CAESAR was assassinated in March 44 BC=-43 (see below).
+JULIUS CAESAR introduced a Solar calendar to the Roman empire in 46 BC but was assassinated in March 44 BC=-43 (see below).
 His simple 4-year leap rule was then misapplied by the high priests of Rome by adding a leap day every third year.
-AUGUSTUS fixed the calendar, and only 8 AD was the first correctly applied leap year as we know them.
-Be careful if you are working in Augustean times: Stellarium does not model these issues!
+AUGUSTUS fixed the calendar, and only 8 AD was the first correctly applied leap year as we know them (Ginzel, 1908, §186, §189).
+Be careful if you are working in Augustean and earlier times in the Roman world, maybe even related to named dates in the pre-Julian Roman calendar: Stellarium does not model these issues!
+Better find independent conversion methods to Julian Day Number (JD), and use that.